 Increased Sympathetic Activity – The Core Cause of PCOS?

-What causes PCOS and why acupuncture is effective at restoring ovulation and regulating cycles has puzzled endocrinologists and gynaecologists for decades.
-The “bible” on treatment of infertility (Clinical Gynecologic Endocrinology and Infertility) says “The characteristic of polycystic ovary develops when a chronic anovulatory state persists for a sufficient length of time.”
+What causes PCOS and why acupuncture is effective at restoring ovulation and regulating cycles has puzzled specialists, endocrinologists and gynaecologists for decades.
+The “bible” on the treatment of infertility (Clinical Gynecologic Endocrinology and Infertility) says “The characteristic of polycystic ovary develops when a chronic anovulatory state persists for a sufficient length of time.”
 But there are many causes for anovulation.

 A recent study published in the Nature magazine could change how we see PCOS.
 Swedish researchers, who conducted the study, discovered that sympathetic nervous system is hyperactive in PCOS women.
 And most noteworthy, the sympathetic hyperactivity precedes anovulation.
 Hence this could potentially be the underlying cause of PCOS.
 This phenomenon could explain why acupuncture can reverse some of the of the harm done by the syndrome, including restoring regular ovulation, decreasing androgen levels, regulating ovarian blood flow and the function of HPG axis.

 - The excess levels of “male hormones” – androgens.
 This is the central feature of PCOS.
 Female to male transexuals consume anrdogens to develop male features.
 This excess androgen levels can result in PCOS.

 - Hyperinsulinemia and insulin resistance – excess insulin levels in your blood increase the risk of PCOS.
 25-50% of women with PCOS have no insulin resistance.
 Among women with insulin resistance, the incidence of PCOS is low.
 Nonetheless, these are the key factors and are cause of hyperandrogenism in some women.